Market guru Sudarshan Sukhani recommends trading on these stocks today

 Sukhani’s stock recommendations for the day are:

-- Escorts is a 'buy' with a stop loss of Rs 645 and a target price of Rs 688.
+- UPL is a 'buy' with a stop loss of Rs 315 and a target price of Rs 340.

-- HCL Technologies is a 'buy' with a stop loss of Rs 440 and a target price of Rs 467.
+- TVS Motor Company is a 'sell' with a stop loss of Rs 305 and a target price of Rs 275.